laurylopes/laurylopes/resume.md

 * **Power BI implementation:** created models in Power BI and built scripts for data preparation to track sales activity daily and weekly.
 This work allowed the sales manager to save one and a half day per week of working time;

-* **Financial analysis:** helped the finance team develop revenue forecasts and analyzes to present the company to investors;
+* **Financial analysis:** assisted the finance team in creating revenue forecasts and analyses to showcase the company to investors;

 * **Sentiment analysis:** analyzed the comments using Google sentiment analysis and helped come up with different strategies to attract more people to the stadium.